-Under Penal Code 476 PC, California law makes it a crime to make, write, or pass a fake or fraudulent check.
+Penal Code 476 PC prohibits a person from making, writing or passing a fake or fraudulent check.
 The offense of check fraud can be filed as a misdemeanor or a felony and carries a maximum sentence of up to 3 years in jail.

 Note that this code section is one of two California “bad check/check fraud” laws.
 The other is Penal Code 476a PC, writing a bad check.